ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

     !!! warning "Help file of `ph.x`"
         If you are interested in the input variables of `ph.x`, you can read about them   [here](https://www.quantum-espresso.org/Doc/INPUT_PH.html)

     - Run `ph.x < 02_CH4_ph.in > ph.out`.
-This will probably take a few minutes.
+This will take a few minutes.

-    - You have successfully finished your first vibrational calculation!
+    - You have successfully performed your first vibrational calculation!

 ### Output files of ph.x
 There are two important output files created by the `ph.x` calculation.
 The first one is the `.out` file, which provides some information about the DFPT calculations.
 The second file is the `matdyn` file which contains the dynamical matrix.
 Let's take a look at it!